proseplay/proseplay/README.md

 # ProsePlay

 A tool for creating interactive sliding poems.
+(In early development — things will probably be breaking!)

 ## Usage